 - tables of business rules

-Maintenance Manual : The maintenance manual is a document containing system procedures required to install, configure and support the system.
-It is created during design phase and is revised during construction and test phases and finalized in the implementation phase.
-This document contains emergency response procedures; backup arrangements, procedures, and responsibilities; and post-disaster recovery procedures and responsibilities.
+Maintenance manuals include system procedures required to install, configure and support the system.
+They’re created during design phase and revised during construction and test phases and finalized at the implementation phase.
+Maintenance documents may contain emergency response procedures; backup arrangements, procedures, and responsibilities; and post-disaster recovery procedures and responsibilities.

 Reviewed by the stakeholders other than one who prepares the document e.g. SDD is prepared by Technical architect and reviewed by all stakeholders (including those who inherit the plan) such as customer, PM, business analyst, developer, and tester.
 Revision may follow.